-Adjusted net income excludes the impact of the intangible asset impairment charge.
-Adjusted net income is presented to provide additional perspective on underlying trends in Patriot's core operating results.
-A reconciliation between net income and adjusted net income is as follows (in thousands):
+Adjusted operating profit excludes the impact of the intangible asset impairment charge.
+Adjusted operating profit is presented to provide additional perspective on underlying trends in Patriot's core operating results.
+A reconciliation between operating profit and adjusted operating profit is as follows: